mattdharmon/twitch-search-example/README.md

 # install dependencies
 $ npm install # Or yarn

+#Add your Twitch API client-id to the environment.
+export CLIENT_ID=yourClientId

 # serve with hot reload at localhost:3000
 $ npm run dev # Or yarn run dev
 ```